 For the most part, the manual is well-written and easy to understand, and the few translation issues were humorous rather than confusing, although the ice cream instruction that said, “When use the testaceous fruits, please peel and freeze to use,” left us running to Google to find out that testaceous means “brick-colored.”
-We’re still not sure what that meant, although we froze our bananas before using them for a relatively healthy ice cream.
+We’re still not sure what that meant, although we froze our bananas before using them for an ice cream equivalent.

 Included Items: Many parts to store

 Aside from the body of the machine that contains the motor, the removable parts include a juicing chamber, coarse and fine juice strainers, an ice cream strainer, a spinning brush assembly with silicone “brushes” that swipe the container to make sure everything is getting processed, an auger, and a hopper with a pusher and a lid.
-Other parts include a juice container with a lid, a pulp container, a tofu mold and press, a chamber rack, two cleaning brushes, and a small recipe book.
+Other parts include a juice container with a lid, a pulp container, a chamber rack, two cleaning brushes, and a small recipe book.